srdja/Collections-C/README.md

 ## Examples
 Check the [documentation page](https://srdja.github.io/Collections-C/) for mode detailed examples.
 (This is still in progress).
-The source for the documentation can be found [here](https://srdja.github.io/cc-doc-slate).
+The source of the documentation can be found [here](https://github.com/srdja/cc-doc-slate).

 HashTable:
 ```c